mattfaluotico/my-hammerspoon/README.md

 # my-hammerspoon
 This is my hammerspoon config

-This requires Karabiner Elements.
-Remaps your capslock to something userfiul (like f19) because capslock is useless.
+This requires [Karabiner Elements](https://github.com/tekezo/Karabiner-Elements).
+Remaps your capslock to something useful (like f19), because capslock is useless.

 A lot of this was forked form @miromannino.